lucansky/classbench-ng/README.md

 These changes are automatically applied on downloaded original ClassBench during ClassBench-ng installation (see `./vendor/Makefile`).

 ## Usage
-Classbench-ng can be used in two different ways:
+ClassBench-ng can be used in two different ways:
-- To analyse an existing rule set and extract the associated classbench-ng SEED.
+- To analyse an existing rule set and extract the associated ClassBench-ng SEED.
 - To generate a synthetic rule set from an input SEED.

-#### Classbench-ng analyser
+### ClassBench-ng Analyser
-The current version of the analyser support only OpenFlow rules.
+The current version of the analyser supports only OpenFlow rules.

 ```
 ./classbench analyse FILE
 ```